saddamchandio/Carbon-Emissions-Analysis/README.md

 ## Author

 **By Engr.
-Saddam Hussain**, Data Scientist of Energy Systems and Agentic AI Engineer
+Saddam Hussain**, Data Scientist for Energy Systems and Agentic AI Engineer

 ## License